-Item Estimated Range of Costs (in 2016 dollars) One-time Costs Planning and designing cinder path \$50,600 31 Planning and designing service road \$150,000 - \$250,000 32 Construction of cinder path \$506,000 33 Construction of gravel or asphalt service road \$1.5 - \$2.5 million 34 Additional studies To be determined Resting/scenic viewing shelters \$12,000 - \$15,000 each Annual Operations Costs Cinder path maintenance \$25,300 35 Service road maintenance (for gravel \$75,000 36 pavement)
+Item Estimated Range of Costs (in 2016 dollars)

+One-time Costs

+Planning and designing cinder path \$50,600 28

+Planning and designing service road \$150,000 - \$250,000 29

+Construction of cinder path \$506,000 30

+Construction of gravel or asphalt service road \$1.5 - \$2.5 million 31

+Additional studies To be determined

+Annual Operations Costs

+Cinder path maintenance \$25,300 32

+Service road maintenance (for gravel \$75,000 33

+pavement)

-Action Step Action Implementation Timeframe 1 Contract with a company to plan and design path, resting shelters, and service road.
-12-36 months 2 Contract with a company to construct the access path, resting shelters, and service road.
+Action Step Action Implementation Timeframe 1 Contract with a company to plan and design path and service road.
+12-36 months 2 Contract with a company to construct the access path and service road.
 12-36 months

-31 Assume 10 percent of construction cost.

-32 Assume 10 percent of construction cost.

-33 Assume a path of 12,000 feet by 10 feet wide.
+28 Assume 10 percent of construction cost.
+29 Assume 10 percent of construction cost.
+30 Assume a path of 12,000 feet by 10 feet wide.

-34 Assume a service road of 12,000 feet by 20 feet wide.

-35 Assume 5 percent of total construction cost.

-36 Assume 5 percent of total construction cost.
+31 Assume a service road of 12,000 feet by 20 feet wide.
+32 Assume 5 percent of total construction cost.
+33 Assume 5 percent of total construction cost.

-Priority Project #5: Provide training and technical assistance to local people to become legal business entities on DHHL lands.
+Priority Project #6: Provide training and technical assistance to DHHL beneficiaries to become legal business entities on DHHL lands.

 The intent of this priority project is to assist beneficiaries interested in conducting business to become legal business entities so that they can engage in future business opportunities at South Point.
 The training sessions and technical assistance would be a coordinated effort between DHHL's Land Management Division (LMD) and Planning Office (PO).
 The LMD would provide information related to the requirements and documents needed for vendors to conduct business on DHHL lands, while the PO would help to coordinate the logistics of the service.
-The training sessions could be conducted as a series of workshops over a period of time.
+The LMD and the PO would also work with other service providers to provide the training sessions and technical assistance.
+These services could be conducted as a series of workshops over a period of time.
 Some of the main components of the training sessions would include:

-- (1) DHHL requirements for vendors wanting to conduct business on DHHL lands - (2) How to register a business in the State of Hawai'i - (3) How to apply for a General Excise (GE) Tax License
+- (1) DHHL requirements for vendors wanting to conduct business on DHHL lands - (2) How to register a business in the State of Hawaii - (3) How to apply for a General Excise (GE) Tax License

 Past training and technical assistance by DHHL has been primarily geared for homestead associations in the form of non-profit leadership training (through the DHHL Native Hawaiian Development Program).
 DHHL also provides financial literacy services through their HALE program: Homebuyer Education classes and Foreclosure Prevention Management.
-The business start-ups or entrepreneurial training proposed by this priority project would be a new program offered by DHHL.
+However, this project will focus on partnering with other organizations that have the existing capacity to provide training opportunities to beneficiaries in Ka'ū.